 GeneCards Summary for HCRTR1 Gene

-HCRTR1 (Hypocretin (Orexin) Receptor 1) is a Protein Coding gene.
-Diseases associated with HCRTR1 include hallucinogen dependence and narcolepsy.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+HCRTR1 (Hypocretin Receptor 1) is a Protein Coding gene.
+Diseases associated with HCRTR1 include narcolepsy and hallucinogen dependence.
+Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and peptide hormone binding.
-An important paralog of this gene is NPFFR1.
+An important paralog of this gene is NPY1R.